Live and Invest in Belize

 Bottom line, Belize has what a lot of people in North America are looking for right now.
 This little country with a long Caribbean coast may be off the global banking radar, but you might do well to put it center of yours, and not only if you’re shopping for a place to do your banking.

-Live and Invest Overseas Correspondent Ann Kuffner and her husband are full-time residents of the small village of San Pedro, on Ambergris Caye, off the coast of mainland Belize.
-Five years ago, the couple took the leap from a high-powered, fast-tracked life in the San Francisco Bay area to a new life in a former fishing village on the sand-fringed shores of an island in the Caribbean Sea…
+Ann Kuffner and her husband are full-time residents of the small village of San Pedro, on Ambergris Caye, off the coast of mainland Belize.
+Several years ago, the couple took the leap from a high-powered, fast-tracked life in the San Francisco Bay area to a new life in a former fishing village on the sand-fringed shores of an island in the Caribbean Sea…

 What?
 What could they have been thinking?